Dekton care and maintenance

 • Solvents, including universal solvent, turpentine (white spirit), acetone and alcohol

-• Oxidants, including hydrogen peroxide and diluted bleach.
+• Oxidants, including hydrogen peroxide and diluted bleach

 Do not use specialist worktop cleaning products

-Long-term Dekton care: To summarise
+Long-term Dekton care: a summary

 Preventing chemical damage